CuriousKomodo/FinQAFun/README.md

 ## Instruction on running the project
+- `pip install -r requirments.txt` - to install dependencies
 - `create_dataset/create_data_items.py `- to process the training data into JSONs with a specific format and save them as `data/train_data_items.json`
 - `pipeline/run_pipeline.py` - to execute the 3-steps pipeline to generate answers in batch and save the output as `outputs/outputs.json`
 - `pipeline/run_inference_on_one_example.py` - to demo the pipeline on one example
 - `pipeline/evaluation.py` - to evaluate the outputs against the expected outputs/answers from training data

+Note that all the `pipeline/rag` is work in progress.

 ## Dataset understanding
 There are 3037 examples in the training dataset.
 2109 are type 1 problems while the rest are type 2 (according to the definition in the paper)